ibm-cloud-docs/messages-for-rabbitmq/howto-provisioning.md

     ```
     {: pre}

-    As shown, the Isolated Compute host flavors available to a {{site.data.keyword.databases-for-postgresql}} instance in the `us-south` region are:
+    As shown, the Isolated Compute host flavors available to a {{site.data.keyword.messages-for-rabbitmq}} instance in the `us-south` region are:

     - `b3c.4x16.encrypted`
     - `b3c.8x32.encrypted`